derekTurner/Javascript-Games_Fund-23/Block_3/section_1c/setup.md

 If you dont already have one, [open a github account](https://github.com/join?source=login).
 I suggest using your email address as password.

-When you join there is a short tutorial available to explain what gitHub is but from our point of view it is an online repository which will contain a copy of the code which you are using in your docker containers.
+When you join there is a short tutorial available to explain what gitHub is but from our point of view it is an online repository which will contain a copy of the code in the local folder which you wil be opening in your docker container.

 ![github home](githubHome.png)

 ## Github desktop

 This is an application which is a convenience utility to help manage the maintenance of copies of the git repositories on your local machine.
-I find it useful, it is not strictly necessary but easier than tryint to manage git commands directly.
+I find it useful, it is not strictly necessary but easier than trying to manage git commands directly.

 [Install Github desktop](https://desktop.github.com/)